Registering a tenancy

 The RTB uses this information to keep a public register of tenancies.
 The register shows the address of the property and the number of bedrooms.
 It does not show the identity of the landlord or the tenants, or the amount of rent paid.

 Since 4 April 2022, landlords have to register their tenancies annually.
 Tenancies must be registered every year, within a month of the date of when the tenancy began.
 If you are late registering a tenancy, late fees will apply.
 However, you do not have to pay late fees for certain tenancies at the moment, as there have been issues registering over the last few months.
-See Registration fees below for more information.
+See How much does it cost to register below for more information.

 The Residential Tenancies (Amendment) Act 2019 sets out the requirement for tenancies to be registered annually.